 - Talk with your healthcare team about coping with changes in your body image and sexual health.
 For some, talking with other women in a support group can help.
 While others may find more intensive help from a mental health provider, with expertise in working with women with cancer, useful.

 - Some practical tips for body image concerns include exercise, maintaining a healthy weight, dressing in clothing that makes you feel attractive, wearing pretty undergarments or learning beauty techniques to manage side effects such as facial coloring, eyebrow loss, etc. (see resources below).
-For women with an ostomy, using an ostomy cover or camisole as camouflage can help with concerns about others noticing the bag (do an online search for ostomy covers).
+For women with an ostomy, using an ostomy cover or camisole as camouflage can help with concerns about others noticing the bag.
+Many resources are available through a simple online search for ostomy covers).

 Coping with Vaginal Changes During and After Cancer Treatment